-(F, S) The human impact on resources and ecosystems.
+Description: The human impact on resources and ecosystems.
 Study of the changing role of management from economic exploitation to environmental conservation and protection, along with multiple use strategies.
 Evaluate various wildlife and habitat management techniques along with a review of environmental policies dealing with water, air, and soil pollution abatement and mitigation.
-Prerequisite: Successful completion of BOTY 2534, ENSC 1003, or BIOL 1544 or consent of instructor.
-Corequisite: ENSC 2001L.